ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

 4. Allow at least one week for discussion and debate.
 Iterate on your proposal based on feedback from the community.

 If your proposal passes the temperature check, then you can move to the second and final step: an on-chain vote facilitated by the [on-chain governance UI](https://alt.gov.arbitrum.foundation/).
 Ensure that you've incorporated feedback brought up during relevant forum discussions and temperature checks before proceeding.

-If your proposal passes the temperature check, then you can move to the second and final step: an on-chain vote facilitated by Tally.
-Ensure that you've incorporated feedback brought up during relevant forum discussions and temperature checks before proceeding.

 ### Step 2: Submit your on-chain proposal